fishfugu/wage-calculator/README.md

 While the active development phase of this tool has concluded, the repository remains available for historical reference and potential future use.
 It stands as a testament to the power of collective action and the importance of transparency in negotiations.

-We encourage other union members and organizations to adapt this tool for their own needs, continuing the spirit of empowerment and informed decision-making.
+We encourage other union members and organisations to adapt this tool for their own needs, continuing the spirit of empowerment and informed decision-making.